-LabVIEW is a graphical development environment with configuration-based tools and powerful programming capabilities for developing measurement, analysis, and control applications with professional user interfaces.
+The NI LabVIEW graphical development environment provides configuration-based tools and powerful programming capabilities for developing measurement, analysis, and control applications with professional user interfaces.
 LabVIEW and NI Single-Board RIO make FPGA technology easily accessible, so you can define your own control circuitry while reducing the complexity and costs associated with traditional custom hardware.

-LabVIEW is a graphical programming environment used by millions of engineers and scientists to develop sophisticated measurement, test, and control systems using intuitive graphical icons and wires that resemble a flowchart.
+Millions of engineers and scientists use LabVIEW to develop sophisticated measurement, test, and control systems with intuitive graphical icons and wires that resemble a flowchart.
 It offers unrivaled integration with thousands of hardware devices and provides hundreds of built-in libraries for advanced analysis and data visualization—all for creating virtual instrumentation.
 The LabVIEW platform is scalable across multiple targets and OSs, and, since its introduction in 1986, has become an industry leader.
-With the LabVIEW Real-Time and FPGA modules, you can develop, debug, and deploy applications to the microprocessor and FPGA on NI Single-Board RIO.
+With the LabVIEW Real-Time and LabVIEW FPGA modules, you can develop, debug, and deploy applications to the microprocessor and FPGA on NI Single-Board RIO.

 NI real-time technology offers reliable, deterministic performance for your time-critical applications.
-Use the LabVIEW Real-Time Module to develop and deploy complex real-time systems quickly and efficiently to the NI Single-Board RIO microprocessor.
+Use LabVIEW Real-Time to develop and deploy complex real-time systems quickly and efficiently to the NI Single-Board RIO microprocessor.

-With the LabVIEW FPGA Module, you can create custom measurement and control hardware using graphical programming without having expertise in low-level hardware description languages or board-level design.
+With LabVIEW FPGA, you can create custom measurement and control hardware using graphical programming without having expertise in low-level hardware description languages or board-level design.
 You can use this custom hardware for unique timing and triggering routines, ultrahigh-speed control, interfacing to digital protocols, digital signal processing (DSP), RF and communications, and many other applications requiring high-speed hardware reliability and tight determinism.
-Use the LabVIEW FPGA Module to develop, compile, and deploy applications to the NI Single-Board RIO onboard FPGA.
+Use LabVIEW FPGA to develop, compile, and deploy applications to the NI Single-Board RIO onboard FPGA.